Stripe Terminal iOS SDK

 Previous API References

-We maintain archives of the SDK’s API reference for older versions of the SDK.
+We maintain an archive of the API reference for the previous major version.